 Most of all, many will remember how his laugh could change the energy of an entire room.
 [NAME] is survived by his children, [CHILD] and [CHILD], and wife, [SPOUSE].
 Funeral services will take place at [LOCATION] on [DATE] at [TIME].
 In remembrance, the [LAST NAME] family is accepting donations to donate to the local youth center.

 Planning Ahead With Trustworthy

-When we face life’s toughest moments, it’s important to be prepared.
-While writing an obituary is one part of the post-death process, there are dozens of other tasks to handle.
-This includes settling the deceased person’s estate, carrying out their last wishes, and much more.
+It’s important to be prepared for life’s toughest moments.
+While writing an obituary is one part of the post-death process, there are dozens of other tasks to handle, from settling your loved one’s estate, to carrying out their last wishes, and much more.

-Trustworthy is an advanced digital storage and collaboration platform you can use to store all of life’s important documents.
+Trustworthy is an advanced digital storage and collaboration platform you can use to store all of life’s important documents, including estate documents.